Honda Jazz Review & Prices

 The hybrid setup suits in town as the electric motors do most of the heavy lifting.
 That allows for good acceleration from junctions, while you won’t notice too much when the petrol engine is needed to drive the wheels.
 There’s a CVT automatic transmission, so you won’t have to worry about changing gears either.

 Putting the brake regeneration mode on makes things easier as well, as you can drive mostly with the accelerator alone, while the resistance levels under deceleration put energy back into the battery.
 The paddles you’ll find behind the steering wheel on the Advance Sport model can adjust how much regen there is, and the highest level is close to one-pedal driving.
-You’ll need to use the brake to stop fully though.
+You’ll need to use the actual physical brake pedal to come to a complete stop, though.

 On the motorway

 With the comfort focus for the suspension, you’ll find that long drives in the Jazz are easy to do.
-There’s little wind and road noise to be worried about, as there’s good sound insulation and the wheels only go up to 16-inch alloys, which don’t emit much noise compared to larger wheels.
+There’s little wind and road noise to be worried about, as there’s good sound insulation and the alloy wheels only go up to 16 inches, which don’t emit much noise compared to larger wheels.

 Adaptive cruise control is fitted across the Jazz range, making long motorway journeys or shunting along in traffic a lot easier than if it wasn’t included.
-Lane keep assist helps you stay in lane, while emergency brake assist is there to save you too.
+Lane-keep assist helps to stop you drifting out of your lane, while emergency brake assist is there to save you too.

 With the electric motors giving instant torque, you can get on the way to motorway speed before the petrol motor needs to kick in.
 The engine drones a lot when you’re accelerating, but when you’re cruising it quietens down and you can drive in near peace.